-The 12 beat compás of Fandango de Huelva is broken down into beats of 3 as seen here:
+You can count the 12 beat compás of Fandango de Huelva into beats of 3 as seen here:

 Granadinas or Granaína is a variant of the Granada fandangos.
 Granaína is relatively slow, with a freeing rhythm (toque libre) and rich embellishments that convey both a dreamlike and flowing quality.
 The Granaína is unique in that it’s in Phrygian mode based on the B note.

 Malagueñas are another toque libre fandango from the area of Málaga.
 The Malagueña began as a relatively fast metric form in 6/8 time to accompany dance, then slowed the tempo down and added more embellishments in the 19th century.